burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In the context of moving two operations are typically needed from C++ Library:
 * [std::move](https://en.cppreference.com/w/cpp/utility/move) - unconditional RValue reference cast.
 The usage of such functionality is named **move cast**.
 * [std::forward](https://en.cppreference.com/w/cpp/utility/forward) - conditional cast of universal references to needing reference type.
 Copies LValue arguments, move RValue arguments.
 It's applicable only to function templates.
-Preserves arguments LValueness/RValueness/constness when forwarding them.
+It's utility is in preserving arguments LValueness/RValueness/constness when forwarding them.
 The usage of such functionality is named as **perfect forwarding**.
 The [std::forward](https://en.cppreference.com/w/cpp/utility/forward) is designed to be used with universal references.

 Example of using `std::forward`:

 ```cpp
 class Point {
 public: